 In this post, I’ll briefly expand on the benefits of utilizing NSX as part of a disaster recovery (DR) solution.
+Most of the content on this post I wrote about in a prior post on my personal blog.
 For additional information check out my prior multi-site and disaster recovery with NSX posts on the VMware Network Virtualization blog.
 Additionally, I recently presented at 2016 US VMworld and Europe VMworld on multi-site and disaster recovery solutions and recorded sessions can be viewed here: US VMworld, Europe VMworld.

 Prior NSX Multi-site and Disaster Recovery Posts:

 - Cross-VC NSX for Multi-site Solutions

 - Enhanced Disaster Recovery with Cross-VC NSX and SRM

 - NSX-V: Multi-site Options and Cross-VC NSX Design Guide

 - Cross-VC NSX: Multi-site Deployments with Ease and Flexibility

 - Multi-site with Cross-VC NSX: Consistent Security and Micro-segmentation Across Sites

 - Multi-site with Cross-VC NSX and Palo Alto Networks Security